Imgur/incus/README.md

 ### Application to a web browser

 UID is a unique identifier for the user.
 It can be anywhere from an auto incremented ID to something more private such as a session id or OAuth token.
+If messages to users should be private from other users, then you should consider the UID a shared secret between the user and the server.

 To send events to Incus from your webapp you need to publish a json formated string to a **Redis pub/sub channel** that Incus is listening on.
 This channel key can be configured but defaults to `Incus`.
 The json format is as follows: